 - May run a bit wide

-They also have a cushioned EVA footbed and a durable rubber outsole for maximum support and traction on wet (or non-wet) surfaces, and rust-resistant eyelets.
+They also have a cushioned EVA footbed and a durable rubber outsole for maximum support and traction on wet (or non-wet) surfaces, plus rust-resistant eyelets.

 - Authentic and stylish